-The TCE gain of the Atkinson cycle implementation on aspirated engines - as carried out by Toyota in Prius II - by means of delaying the intake valve closing and by increasing the VCR is modest and largely dependent on the fine-tuning of all control parameters (valve timing etc.).
+The TCE gain of the Atkinson cycle implementation on aspirated engines - like Toyota has done in Prius II - by means of delaying the intake valve closing and by increasing the VCR is modest and largely dependent on the fine tuning of all control parameters (valve timing etc.).
 In addition, the specific power of the engine is low because of the lower retained mass of fresh charge in the cylinder before compression.
-For these reasons, this implementation of the Atkinson cycle is only suitable for hybrid vehicles, where the engine - because it is not directly linked mechanically to the wheels - only works in its best operating range and in combination with an electric motor.
+For these reasons, this implementation of the Atkinson cycle is suitable only for hybrid vehicles, where the engine - because it is not directly linked mechanically to the wheels - works only in its best operating range and in combination with an electric motor.

-The simulation results for the Atkinson cycle implementation on supercharged engines, where the intake valve closing is 60°CA delayed, shows that although the boost pressure is 40% higher, TCE and IMEP are 6% lower than in the standard version.
-In addition, the implementation of the Atkinson cycle by means of an important delay of the suction and strong enhancement in the charge pressure is investigated.
-Although the boost pressure in this Atkinson cycle implementation is more than five times higher at nearly the same IMEP, the TCE improvement is minor.
+The simulation results for the Atkinson cycle implementation on supercharged engines, where the intake valve closing is 60°CA delayed, shows that, although the boost pressure is 40% higher, TCE and IMEP are 6% lower than in the standard version.
+In addition, the implementation of the Atkinson cycle by means of an important delaying of the suction and strong enhancement of the charge pressure is investigated.
+Although the boost pressure in this Atkinson cycle implementation is more than five times higher at nearly the same IMEP, the improvement of the TCE is minor.